mohnkhan/Conversational-Search/README.md

 -   **Feedback Mechanism:** Rate model responses with thumbs-up/down to track quality.

 ### Secure API Key Management
--   **Dual-Key System:** A secure, unified manager for both Google and OpenAI API keys.
+-   **Multi-Key System:** A secure, unified manager for Google, OpenAI, and Anthropic API keys.
-    -   **OpenAI Key:** Enter and save your key directly in the manager.
-It's stored only in your browser's local storage.
+    -   **OpenAI & Anthropic Keys:** Enter and save your keys directly in the manager.
+They are stored only in your browser's local storage.
     -   **Google Billed Key (for Video):** A secure process for users to select their own billed API key via the AI Studio pop-up.

 ## Technology Stack